Tar command options and syntax explained

 The tar command options

-The following table lists the most common tar command's options with their description.
+The following table lists commonly used options and their meanings.

 Short option Long option Description